 - 1 crown of each fabric – main, lining and interfacing

-Heavy duty sew in interfacing is a must with hats to give them body.
+Heavy duty sew in interfacing can give hats body and I find it easier to work with than buckram because it’s not as stiff.
 For this brim I used 4 pieces, sandwiched on top and bottom of the two brim pieces.
 Sew around the outside edge.

 Trim the seam down to 1/4″ or less, then turn the brim right side out.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 All affiliate links are identified with (affiliate link) after the link or a commissions earned statement above the link(s).

 Press the brim.
 A point turner (affiliate link) is helpful for this.